rogerjdeangelis/utl_no-exadata_hadoop_teradata_rspark/README.md

 # utl_no-exadata_hadoop_teradata_rspark
-Say no to exadata, hadoop, teradat and rspark.
-Use the free SPDE and workstation SAS
+Say no to exadata, hadoop, teradata and rspark.
+Use the free SPDE and workstation SAS.
+SAS on a power worstation with SPDE partitioning and parallel indexing.

     ```  Do you really need EXADATA, HADDOP, TERDATA or RSPARK if you have workstation SAS  ```
     ```    ```